DIY Guide to Building your own a Campervan Conversion

 *Tip: NEVER put screws through the vans roof sheeting – the last thing you want is a leak!

 If building a van is starting to sound too complicated, connsider renting a campervan instead.
 In New Zealand, there is a great company called Mad Campers!
-If you book with them and use our discount code DEST5 you will get 5% off your campervan rental!
+If you book with them and enter DTRAVEL5 at checkout you will get 5% off your campervan rental!

 Step 6: Installing the Walls (Optional)